1technophile/OpenMQTTGateway/docs/use/ble.md

 The BLE connect will be done every 30 * (`TimeBtwRead` + `Scan_duration`), 30 * (55000 + 10000) = 1950000ms

-## Setting if the gateway publishes all the BLE devices scanned or only the detected sensors
+## Setting if the gateway publishes all the BLE devices scanned or only the detected sensors (default: false)

 If you want to change this characteristic: